EOFY offer

 Keep all mobile office costs organised in your accounting software.
 Create separate categories for:

 Categorising expenses accurately makes tax time simpler and helps you understand the true cost of your mobile setup.
-Using automated systems can also improve accuracy by capturing duplicate receipts, which can account for 3 to 4 per cent of total employee spending.
+Automated systems can also improve accuracy by capturing duplicate receipts, which can account for 3% to 4% of total employee spending.

 Monitor cash flow on the go